school-brainhack/school-brainhack.github.io/content/en/project/abide-fmri/index.md

 #### Andréanne

-I am a Master's student in Psychology currently enrolled at the University of Montréal.
-My main focus is in genomic imagery which consists of investigating the effect of genetic mutations on functional and structural brain phenotypes.
-More specifically, I have been interested in resting-state functional connectivity measures in carrier populations.
+Hi!
+I am an incoming master's student in Psychology at the University of Montreal.
+My background is in cognitive neuroscience and my career objective is to work on research projects aiming to discover new ways of characterizing the brain in its pathological states.
+At the moment, I am working with Sébastien Jacquemont and Pierre Bellec, and the focus of our research is in investigating the effect of genetic mutations on functional and structural brain phenotypes.
+More precisely, I have been working with resting-state functional connectivity measures in carrier populations with developmental disorders.

+By joining the Brainhack School, I hoped to strengthen my computational skills and my knowledge in the applications of machine learning to the field of neuroimaging.
+Not only did I get to work on a machine learning problem specific to my field, but I also got to learn about useful tools such as Github.
+More importantly, I also met a community of brilliant/aware researchers and got to collaborate with other students, even across the world!

 #### Mikkel

 [TO DO]

----
+***

 ### Tools